covenanttechnologysolutions/connectwise-rest/README.md

 ## Requirements

 - ConnectWise 2015.3+, though these functions are written for ConnectWise 2016.1 APIs (API3.0 v1.0.0).
-- ConnectWise API keys (available on ConnectWise 2015.3+), or API Only Member keys (only available on ConnectWise 2015.6+)
+- ConnectWise API keys (available on ConnectWise 2015.3+), or API Only Member keys (only available on ConnectWise 2015.6+).
+See the [documentation](https://developer.connectwise.com/Authentication) for more details.

 ## Usage